organized-puns/gg.parse/c_sharp/gg.parse/doc/match-evaluation.md

 	2   3
 ```

+let's _ASSUME_ `+` has a higher precedence.
-step 3 again, compare precedence, move up the tree, in this case let's _ASSUME_ `+` has a higher precedence so we have to move up.
+step 3 again, compare precedence, move up the tree, in this case so we have to move up.

 ```
 input[5]: 1 + 2 * 3